teebs339/n8n-Wedding-Planner-PDF-generator/README.md

 - Sensitive data such as API keys, refresh tokens, and client secrets have been **removed** before committing this workflow file.
 - Feel free to leave a message/contact me if you're not sure how google APIs works and how to get Access/Refresh tokens from it.
 It took me a while to understand it aswell 🫂
 - I have no clue how to code in JS.
 So I coded in Python and VB.NET for the core logic and manually converted the main logic into Pseudocode, gave it to chatgpt to convert it into JS code for n8n JS code blocks.
 - To test out the n8n flow, make sure have Node.js installed and just run "npx n8n" in CMD.
-Import of the code using the json file taken from workflows/n8n - wedding planner.json.
+Import of the code using the json file taken from workflows/n8n - Event planner.json.
 Add sensiive data i.e. API keys,. and you're good to go.

 ---